 - Most foods in moderation are safe

-- Portion control and variety will insure a healthy diet and normal weight gain
+- Portion control and variety will ensure a healthy diet and normal weight gain

 - It is best to eat smaller, more frequent meals, to optimize sugar metabolism.
 Overall your body will process foods faster than when you are not pregnant, so you will hit less sugar low points if you eat a snack or complete meal up to 5 times a day

-- A healthy diet is important for infant and maternal health, insuring good fetal growth and appropriate maternal weight gain
+- A healthy diet is important for infant and maternal health, ensuring good fetal growth and appropriate maternal weight gain

 Average Weight Gain in Pregnancy